Ask a Lawyer: How Do You File for Workers’ Comp?

 Wondering how to file for workers’ comp in North Carolina?
 State laws and regulations can make it difficult for injured workers to get the compensation they need and deserve, but our champions at Lewis & Keller are here to help.
-Attorney Shannon Warf Wilson is a Board-Certified Workers’ Comp Specialist.
+Attorney Shannon Warf Kovach is a Board-Certified Workers’ Comp Specialist.
 She knows everything there is to know about filing for workers’ comp in North Carolina, and she wants to help you.
 Read the following transcript to learn the best practices for filing for workers’ comp in North Carolina.

-Attorney Shannon Warf Wilson:
+Attorney Shannon Warf Kovach:

 Filing for workers comp really means giving notice right away to your employer and calling us first.
 Not before you give notice to your employer, but before you actually file a claim.
 But the filing entails submitting what’s called Form 18.
 It’s a notice of an accident.
 It’s a fill-in-the-blank form that you send into the industrial commission.